Don’t let the cold catch you out.

 - Find your inside stop tap (usually under the kitchen sink) and make sure you can turn it off

-- Leave the heating on low if you go away
+- Leave the heating on low for a few hours a day

 - Check your central heating boiler has been serviced